agentloopfyi/agentloopfyi.github.io/_posts/2025-06-17-azure-entra-id-bearer-token-auth.markdown

 const axios = require('axios').default;
 const jwt = require('jsonwebtoken');

-const audience = 'api://zzzz'; // You set it earlier in Entra, this is the Application ID URI only const tenantID = '....'; // Your org ID in Entra - Available on the overview page in app reg const appID = '....'; // ID using which Entra identifies your app - Available on the overview page in app reg
+const audience = 'api://<some-meaningful-text>'; // You set it earlier in Entra, this is the Application ID URI only const tenantID = '<tenant-id>'; // Your org ID in Entra - Available on the overview page in app reg const appID = '<client-id>'; // ID using which Entra identifies your app - Available on the overview page in app reg - interchangeably called client/app ID

 const isTokenExpired = (epoch) => epoch*1000 < Date.now();